Noctis/kickstart-app/docs/Custom_Http_Requests.md

 ];
 ```

-An instance of your custom request's class will be provided to the HTTP action through its `execute()` method, as the
+An instance of your custom request's class will be provided to the HTTP action through its `process()` method, as the
 `$request` variable:

 ```php